-

 - Part A (details regarding content, budget, consortium)

-- Part B (Technical description, maximum of 25 pages)
+- Part B (Technical description, maximum of 30 pages)

-Details | Pathfinder Open 2023 | Pathfinder Challenges 2023 |
+Details | Pathfinder Open 2024 | Pathfinder Challenges 2024 |

-Deadline | 7 March 2023 | 18 October 2023 |
+Deadline | 7 March 2024 | 16 October 2024 |

-Budget | 179.50 million euros | 163.50 million euros |
+Budget | 136 million euros | 120 million euros |

-Topics | none | - Clean and efficient cooling
+Topics | none | - "Solar-to-X" devices

 |

-Project size | Approx. 3 million euros | Approx. 4 million euros |
+Project size | approx. 3 million euros | approx. 4 million euros |

 Applicants | Consortia of at least three independent legal entities (such as universities, research institutions, SMEs, enterprises, Start-ups) from three different Member States or Associated States and at least one from a member state | - Mono-beneficiaries (with the exception of large companies) from a Member State or Associated State